 Cardiovascular disease—any disease of the heart and blood vessels—is not just a concern for men.
+Increasingly, it is a risk for women.

 - Heart disease claims more women’s lives than all cancers combined.